Stony Brook Arena: Other events

 Island Federal Arena has also hosted numerous concerts since its 1990 opening as the Stony Brook University Arena.
 The first concert hosted in the venue was Bob Dylan in 1991.
-It would not host another concert until 2000, when Sleater-Kinney became the first music act to play the arena in nine years.
-Concerts in the 2000s were sparse, with only 3 Doors Down & Oleander (2000), Sugar Ray (2001), Kanye West (2004) and Jimmy Eat World & Taking Back Sunday (2005) headlining during the decade.
+It would not host another concert until 2000 when Sleater-Kinney became the first music act to play the arena in nine years.
+Concerts in the 2000s were sparse, with only 3 Doors Down & Oleander (2000), Sugar Ray (2001), Kanye West (2004), and Jimmy Eat World & Taking Back Sunday (2005) headlining during the decade.

-Since the arena's rebranding as Island Federal Arena, Lupe Fiasco, 3LAU, B.o.B, Twenty One Pilots, Panic! at the Disco, Walk the Moon, Timeflies, Cash Cash, Future, Fetty Wap, Post Malone, 21 Savage, A Boogie wit da Hoodie, A$AP Ferg and Aminé have headlined concerts.
+Since the arena's rebranding as Island Federal Arena, Lupe Fiasco, 3lau, B.o.B, Twenty-One Pilots, Panic! at the Disco, Walk the Moon, Timeflies, Cash Cash, Future, Fetty Wap, Post Malone, 21 Savage, A Boogie wit da Hoodie, A$AP Ferg and Aminé have headlined concerts.

 Stony Brook University's winter graduation ceremonies take place at Island Federal Arena.

-Speakers including Supreme Court associate justice Sonia Sotomayor, author Janet Mock and designer Joshua Davis have held talks at Island Federal Arena.
+Speakers include Supreme Court associate Justice Sonia Sotomayor, author Janet Mock and designer Joshua Davis have held talks at Island Federal Arena.